einbahnstrasse/Goldford-MTEC1003/index.markdown

 <a id="comm"></a>
 ### VII.
 Communication
-* Weekly course sessions will be held on Zoom.
-Use the recurring virtual Zoom classroom link emailed to you at the start of the semester.
 * City Tech email accounts are our official means of communication, but we will also use Discord and OpenLab for additional discussion.
 * **Requests to the instructor for assistance:** Send an email, or a message on Discord.
 I will respond during normal working hours; requests arriving "after hours" will be answered on subsequent weekdays.
 * [Professional communication etiquette](https://www.indeed.com/career-advice/career-development/professional-email-salutations){:target="_blank"} is expected in our written correspondence.
 In emails and messages, this includes polite and appropriate salutations, greetings, and courtesies.